nualagr/dargan-health-foods/README.md

 - Provide users with an effective and user-friendly platform where they can see what products Dargan's have to offer.
 - Provide site users with a straight-forward online shopping experience.
 - Provide visitors with visually appealing images of the products on offer.
-- Provide visitors with information about the products, such as their ingredients/nutritional information (where applicable), so that they can make more informed choices when choosing their products.
+- Provide visitors with information about the products, such as their ingredients and/or nutritional information (where applicable), so that they can make more informed choices when choosing their products.
 - Provide site users with an easy way to add their desired product to their cart.
 - Provide users with a visual representation of their cart total and the number of products already added, visible on all screens.